THE NLP FAST PHOBIA CURE TREATMENT

 Step.4 – Now visualise yourself floating out of yourself where you are sitting in the cinema and floating up to the projection booth.
 You can now watch the black and white film from this safe place or watch yourself watching the film.
 This helps you develop a choice as to how you perceive a situation in which you were phobic.

-Step.6 – Now pause the film at the end and visualise yourself floating out of the projection booth, or out of your seat, and into the cinema screen and being in the film yourself.
+Step.6 – Now pause the film at the end and visualise yourself floating out of the projection booth, or out of your seat.
+And visualise yourself floating into the cinema screen and being in the film yourself.
 Now add the colour back into the film and visualise rewinding the film from the end to the start again and do so very quickly.

-When rewinding the film, make sure you do it in full colour, do it quickly and visualise yourself actually being in the film and experiencing the film in reverse, going all the way back to the start of the film when you were safe.
+When rewinding the film, make sure you do it in full colour, do it quickly and visualise yourself in the film.
+And experience the film in reverse, going all the way back to the start of the film when you were safe.
 You need to try and experience everything in reverse, seeing it, hearing it and feeling it, all in reverse.

 Step.7 – Repeat this process multiple times until you feel comfortable with the experience.
 Once you feel ready, visualise yourself in the future during an imaginary time when you would have experienced that phobic response.
 If necessary, complete the exercise again until you feel ready to face your phobia in real life.
 If you still have your phobia, use this experience and complete the exercise again.

 That’s the NLP Fast Phobia Cure.
-I hope you found it useful.
-It’s relatively simple and very effective however the key to getting this to work is to complete the exercise with intention and feeling.
+I hope you found this phobia treatment useful.
+It’s relatively simple and very effective.
+However the key to getting this to work is to complete the exercise with intention and feeling.
 With a little practise you’ll have your fears behind you in no time.